 Current Population Status

-Elk populations are intensively monitored by the Colorado Division of Wildlife.
+Elk populations are intensively monitored by the CPW.
 Annual harvest and census data is used to estimate elk populations within specified geographic areas known as data analysis units (DAUs).
 Several DAUs overlap the boundaries of the Forest while some occur entirely within the boundary of the Forest.
 Currently, most elk herds in the state of Colorado are at or near population objectives.

 The Forest contains either all or at least a portion of nine elk DAUs (Appendix B).
 Population estimates for these DAUs were analyzed to examine population trend since 1980 (Figure 4).